 And finally, I'll repeat, this is about tax impact.
 How much higher is your tax liability going to be because of your self-employment?
 It's a tool to help you plan, but not a guaranteed number.

 Additional Resources for Doordash (and other gig app) Taxes

 You can always start direct from the horse's mouth.
-The IRS has a great resource with their Gig Economy Tax Center.
+The IRS has a great resource, providing tax information for sole proprietors in their Gig Economy Tax Center.